 The time to event scenario uses the nSurvival and nEvents functions within the gsDesign package to perform sample size and power calculations.
 The nSurvival function is used to calculate the sample size and both functions are used to calculate the power.

-Sample Size: The nSurvival function calculates the sample size required for a time-to-event study in terms of the hazard rates for the respective groups.
-It takes the inputs listed below to perform the calculations.
+Sample Size: The nSurvival function calculates the sample size required for a time-to-event study in terms of the event rates for the respective groups.
+It uses the inputs listed below to perform the calculations.

 lambda1 - Event hazard rate for the first group